Buckle Up, Pup: Dog-Friendly Travel Tips for a Smooth Journey

 When planning to travel by train with your dog, it’s important to check the railway’s pet policy well in advance.
 Some train services allow dogs on board at no extra charge, while others may require a fee or a reservation for your pet.

-Ensure you understand the rules regarding where your dog can sit—whether they must stay in a carrier or if they can sit on the floor beside you.
+Ensure you understand the rules regarding where your dog can sit – whether they must stay in a carrier or if they can sit on the floor beside you.
 Preparing these details beforehand will make your journey smoother and stress-free.

 Once aboard, keep your dog on a leash and close to you to manage their movements and ensure they don’t disturb other passengers.
 The hustle and bustle of a train station and the noises of a train can be overwhelming for pets.
 Bring along chew toys or a puzzle feeder to keep them occupied and calm during the trip.

-If possible, choose a quieter carriage or travel during off-peak hours to minimize stress on your dog.
+If possible, choose a quieter carriage or travel during off-peak hours to minimise stress on your dog.
 By keeping these considerations in mind, you and your pet can enjoy a pleasant travel experience together.

 Flying with Your Dog